 Counseling is provided through several avenues.
 Students may make inquiry regarding any specific question or need at the appropriate administrative, academic, or faculty office(s).
 Mid-America has an "open-door" policy in which the faculty and administrative staff are available to provide personal counseling, advisement, prayer, and encouragement for students.
-As a courtesy, however, students should schedule appointment times through the faculty member's administrative assistant.
+As a courtesy, however, students should schedule an appointment when desiring to meet with a faculty member.